TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Lists.rst

 Bullet Lists
 ============

 This section contains information on bullet lists and numbered lists.
+A text block which begins with a "\*", "+", "-", "•", "‣", or "⁃",
+followed by whitespace, is a bullet list item.

 * Each item of a list should start with a `*` or `-` and a space after it
 * Lists should have an empty line before and after